micheleangioni/support/README.md

 ## Repositories Usage

-The abstract class `AbstractEloquentRepository` consists for a model wrapper with a series of useful standard queries to be performed over the Laravel models.
+The abstract class `AbstractEloquentRepository` consists of a model wrapper with numerous useful queries to be performed over the Laravel models.
 This way implementing the repository pattern becomes straightforward.

 As an example let's take a `Post` model.
 First of all we shall create a repository interface which will be injected in the constructor of the classes we need.
-First of all we must define the `PostRepositoryInterface` as
+Let's define the `PostRepositoryInterface` as

      <?php